 The Right to Information Act 2009 (RTI Act) and the Information Privacy Act 2009 (IP Act) aim to ensure that government information is made available, while at the same time protecting individual privacy and other public interests.
-Under the legislation, the Office of the Information Commissioner (OIC) is the agency responsible for monitoring and reporting on the progress of RTI and IP reforms.
+Under the legislation, the Office of the Information Commissioner (OIC) is the agency responsible for monitoring and reporting on agencies in relation to the operation of the RTI and IP Acts, including compliance with specific aspects of the legislation.
 OIC's role also extends to assisting agencies to maximise disclosure and informing applicants of their rights under the Acts.

-OIC now undertakes regular audits to measure agencies' performance in relation to each of their obligations under the RTI and IP Acts.
-This is the second time OIC has conducted this audit; both times with the assistance of the Government Statistician's office, Queensland Treasury and Trade.
-The inaugural audit was conducted in 2010.
+OIC undertakes regular self-assessed electronic audits to measure agencies' performance in relation to each of their obligations under the RTI and IP Acts.
+This is the third time OIC has conducted this audit with the assistance of the Queensland Government Statistician's Office, Queensland Treasury.
+The previous audits were conducted in 2010 and 2013.